 An Augmented Reality platform.

 The BMW Window of the Future is also acting as an AR (Augmented Reality) platform.
 Depending on the environment and context it enables third-party providers to facilitate contextual storytelling.
 For kids, these experience could include the aspect of gamification.

 The research showed the interest of users in the context but that they lack contextual information.
 The Window concept helps to reveal the richness of our environment and ultimately connects people closer to their surrounding environment.

 Another insight of the user testing was how little contextual information turned a normal view into an exciting story.
 Just by revealing slight information the user can identify and is excited about the context.

 An enabler to new virtual worlds.

 Not aiming to replace reality but to make it more meaningful to you: for example learning destination languages by image recognition or learn about the dinosaurs that use to live in the area.

 Bridging physical and digital.

-A central role of the Window is to document the journey and make people to focus more the context and less about digital documentation or creation.
-At the same time enabling people to do exactly that if they want without loosing focus while pulling out the phone.
-These memories that are achieved with the window are synchronised with the mobile companion and automatically create a storybook that exchanges the created content between all group members.
+A central role of the Window is to document the journey and make people focus more on the context or actual experience - and less about digital documentation or creation.
+At the same time enabling people to do exactly that if they want without losing focus while pulling out the phone.
+These memories that are achieved with the window are synchronised with the mobile companion which automatically creates a storybook that exchanges the created content between all group members.

 World Design Event (WDE) Conference keynote.